polterguy/polterguy.github.io/tutorials/index.md

   image_description: Wizard teaching Magic to school children
 ---

 Below are tutorials about how to get started with Magic.
-All of these are accompanied with YouTube videoes, demonstrating hands on how to get started with Magic's Low-Code, No-Code, and AI software development automation constructs.
+Most of these are accompanied with YouTube videoes, demonstrating hands on, how to get started with Magic's Low-Code, No-Code, and AI software development automation constructs.

 * [Uploading files to your AI chatbot](https://ainiro.io/blog/uploading-files-to-your-ai-chatbot)
 * [Design your own AI chatbot theme](https://ainiro.io/blog/design-your-own-chatgpt-chatbot)